i-sergienko/i-sergienko.github.io/src/assets/posts/java-operator-tutorial.md

 Run `docker build -t banana-operator:latest .` to build the Docker container.

-Tag your container and push it to your image registry.
+Tag your image and push it to your registry (DockerHub/AWS ECR/something else you use).
-Since you've set up KiND with a local registry for running tests, you can test on that one:
-`docker tag banana-operator:latest localhost:5000/banana-operator:latest`
-`docker push localhost:5000/banana-operator:latest`

-Of course, in a real use case you'd push this to your image registry of choice instead - e.g. one from your cloud provider (AWS Elastic Container Registry, etc.).

 Now that you've built the container image and pushed it to your registry, all you have to do is deploy it to your k8s cluster.